 The sidewinder has evolved specialized adaptations to help it survive in the hot desert sands.

-It has horn-like scales above its eyes, giving it a unique appearance but also helps protect its eyes from blowing sand.
+It has horn-like scales above its eyes, which give it a unique appearance and help protect its eyes from blowing sand.
 These scales act like a built-in pair of goggles!

 Another remarkable feature of the sidewinder is its heat-sensing pits on the sides of its head.